 - Why are car navigation systems so popular?

-- Why is the iPhone so popular?

-- Why is the DS so popular?
+- Why are smartphones and tablets so popular?

-- Why is the Wii so popular?
+- What made the Wii different?

-- What games are popular on the Wii?
+- What was different about popular Wii games?

-- What can Sony and MS do to catch up?
+- What did Sony and Microsoft do to catch up?

 - What can Nintendo do to stay ahead?

+- Where does this innovation come from?!